 If you ask me, the boat driver and the dolphin are equally exploited by different factors, and we are looking at how do we build that bridge, where we can make the experience equally beneficial to both.
 How do we make every segment of this delivery chain – government, marketing agent, hotel, boat driver, the consumer, everybody – sensitized and working together to enable safer seas for all.

 How has Terra Conscious been able to help create awareness and sensitizing people?

 Catering to the Changing Mindset

 In the last three years, we’ve been very fortunate to be in the right place at the right time.
-I think people become more aware of the need for sustainable and responsible travel, lifestyle choices, and nature-based education.
-I see more and more young people reaching out and saying, ‘we want to travel ethically and be responsible in our choices and actions’.
+I think people have become more aware of the need for sustainable and responsible travel, lifestyle choices, and nature-based education.
+I see more and more young people reaching out and saying, ‘we want to travel ethically and be responsible in our choices and actions.’